XRPLF/xrpl-dev-portal/gatewayd.md

-# Ripple Gateway Framework #
+# gatewayd #

-The Ripple Gateway Framework, also known as `gatewayd`, provides the basic functionality of a gateway on the Ripple Network, so that you can extend it to build your own gateway.
+Gatewayd (pronounced "gateway-dee"), also known as the Ripple Gateway Framework, provides the basic functionality of a gateway on the Ripple Network, so that you can extend it to build your own gateway.
 The system includes a core database that manages accounting for deposits and withdrawals of assets to the Ripple network.
-The Ripple Gateway Framework provides a standard interface for issuing any currency on the Ripple network and exchange, with the goal of completely abstracting interaction with Ripple.
+Gatewayd provides a standard interface for issuing any currency on the Ripple network and exchange, with the goal of completely abstracting interaction with Ripple.

-Interact with the Ripple Gateway Framework by building custom integrations with banking and payment systems around the world, and by using the built-in APIs for designing beautiful gateway mobile apps and user interfaces.
-A HTTP/JSON server, Javascript library, and commandline interface are provided as interfaces to the Ripple Gateway Framework software.
+Interact with the gatewayd by building custom integrations with banking and payment systems around the world, and by using the built-in APIs for designing beautiful gateway mobile apps and user interfaces.
+A HTTP/JSON server, Javascript library, and commandline interface are provided as interfaces to the gatewayd software.

 The Ripple Gateway's features include: